pagkly/Zed/Investopedia3/Trade Credit.md

 A [credit rating](https://www.investopedia.com/terms/c/creditrating.asp) is an overall assessment of the creditworthiness of a borrower, whether a business or individual, based on financial history that includes debt repayment timeliness and other factors.
 Without a good credit rating, trade credit may not be offered to a business.
 If businesses do not pay trade credit balances according to agreed terms, penalties in the form of fees and interest are usually incurred.
 Sellers can also report delinquencies on trade credit which may affect a buyer’s credit rating.
 Delinquencies affecting a buyer’s credit rating can also affect their ability to obtain other types of financing as well.

 A [trade line](https://www.investopedia.com/terms/t/trade-line.asp), or tradeline, is a business credit account record provided to a business credit reporting agency.
-For large businesses and public companies, trade lines can be followed by rating agencies such as [Standard & Poor’s](https://www.investopedia.com/terms/s/sp.asp), [Moody’s](https://www.investopedia.com/terms/m/moodys.asp), or [Fitch](https://www.investopedia.com/terms/f/fitch-ratings.asp).
+For large businesses and public companies, trade lines can be followed by rating agencies such as [[Standard & Poor’s]](https://www.investopedia.com/terms/s/sp.asp), [Moody’s](https://www.investopedia.com/terms/m/moodys.asp), or [Fitch](https://www.investopedia.com/terms/f/fitch-ratings.asp).

 [Buyer’s credit](https://www.investopedia.com/terms/b/buyers-credit.asp) is related to international trade and is essentially a loan given to specifically finance the purchase of capital goods and services.
 Buyer’s credit involves different agencies across borders and typically has a minimum loan amount of several million dollars.